Glasgow currently has a number of Early Learning and Childcare job opportunities being advertised now:

-Early learning and childcare across Glasgow is changing, and as a result, creating new opportunities for everyone.
+Early learning and childcare across Glasgow is changing, and as a result, creating new career opportunities for everyone.

 As part of the council's expansion plans - to be in place by August 2010 - the council and our partners are looking to recruit more than 1000 staff into early learning and childcare roles from all walks of life and from various pathways - from school leavers, modern apprentices, college students, graduates, current child development officers and career changers!

 These are new jobs being created in every corner of our city, boosting the economy in all of Glasgow's communities.

 The extra staff are needed to meet the demand of families with three and four year olds and eligible two year olds who will be entitled to 1140 hours of funded early learning and childcare by 2020 - double the current statutory level of 600 hours.

 Increasing the amount of funded hours, will help us to make sure we offer our youngest citizens the very best possible start in life.